 - thoughts of death and suicide

-Your mood changes and behaviors need to be significantly different than your typical moods and behaviors to receive a diagnosis of bipolar disorder.
-Not all episodes, like a hypomanic episode, will cause problems in your social or work life.
+A person’s mood changes and behaviors need to be significantly different than their typical moods and behaviors to receive a diagnosis of bipolar disorder.

 Bipolar disorder can present in many different ways.
 The severity of the symptoms can also vary greatly.
 Some people have very mild symptoms.
 For these people, treatment can significantly limit the impact bipolar disorder has on their lives.
 Other people have more severe symptoms.
 Even with treatment, bipolar disorder can have a significant impact on these people’s lives.

 One of the most important steps in dealing with bipolar disorder is to become educated on the condition.
-To learn more about bipolar disorder:
+It’s also important to learn as much as you can about your specific type of bipolar disorder.
+The more knowledgeable you are, the more confident you’ll feel about living with bipolar disorder and gaining better control over your life.

 - read articles about it